PBLab/python-pysight/README.rst

 Current version: 0.8.1

-Please refer to the `official documentation <https://python-pysight.readthedocs.io/>`_ for detailed instructions.
+Please refer to the `official documentation <https://python-pysight.readthedocs.io/>`_ for detailed usage instructions.

 If you have questions, come visit us at our `Gitter channel. <https://gitter.im/python-pysight/Lobby>`_